-Finding your average email response time can help you diagnose problems with your sales efforts, as well as your internal communications, and could even help you detect problems with the balance of your workload.
+Finding your average email response time can help you diagnose problems with your sales efforts, as well as your internal communications and workload balance.

-So how should you go about determining their average email response time, or that of your employees?
+So how can you measure email response time for yourself or your employees?
 And what’s a “good” response time to shoot for?

 What is an acceptable professional email response time for business?